-The special permit application from FGT, special permit conditions, special permit analysis and findings, and FEA and FONSI are available in Docket No. PHMSA-2023-0022 at: www.regulations.gov for public review.
+The special permit application from FGT, special permit conditions, special permit analysis and findings, FEA and FONSI, Attachment A - Pipeline Segment Integrity Information, Attachment B - Criteria Document, and FGT's application letter can be found on the FDMS located on the internet for Docket No. PHMSA-2023-0020 at www.regulations.gov.